madronalabs/soundplanelib/README.md

 At this point, there is an Xcode project `soundplanelib.xcodeproj` ready for coding and compiling in `build/`.
-If you just want to build the example application and run it from the comfort of the terminal, these commands can be used
+If you just want to build the example application and run it from the comfort of the terminal, these commands can be used:

     $ xcodebuild -project soundplanelib.xcodeproj -target helloSoundplane -configuration Debug
     $ open examples/Debug/helloSoundplane

+To install soundplanelib.a and the headers for use in other applications, run the install target from the build directory:

+    $  xcodebuild -project soundplanelib.xcodeproj -target install

+All of the XCode targets can also be run from the XCode GUI app.

 ### Linux

-## NOTE: UNTESTED FOR SOUNDPLANELIB
+## NOTE: UNTESTED PLEASE HALP

 On Linux, the libusb library is used for USB communications.
 On Ubuntu, the following command should install it: